Common Applicant Questions

 HOW MANY OF YOUR RESIDENTS PURSUE FELLOWSHIPS?

-Over the past 5 years, 40% of our graduates completed fellowships.
-Our residents have completed fellowships in toxicology, pediatrics, critical care, research, informatics, education, EMS/disaster medicine, ultrasound, sports medicine, palliative and global health.
+Over the past 5 years, 40% of our graduates went on to fellowships.
+Our residents have completed fellowships in toxicology, pediatrics, critical care, research, informatics, education, EMS/disaster medicine, ultrasound, sports medicine, palliative care and global health.

 WHAT FELLOWSHIPS ARE AVAILABLE AT HENRY FORD HOSPITAL?

-The Henry Ford Hospital Department of Emergency Medicine offers fellowships in Ultrasound, Toxicology, Global Health and EMS.
+The Henry Ford Hospital Department of Emergency Medicine offers a fellowship in Ultrasound.
 Our institution also offers fellowships available to EM graduates in Critical Care, Sports Medicine, Research and Palliative Care.
+One of our academic affiliates, Wayne State University, offers additional fellowships in Toxicology, Global Health and EMS.

 WHAT ARE THE PARENTAL LEAVE POLICIES?

-All HFH programs follow the institutional Leave of Abcense policies.
+All HFH programs follow the institutional Leave of Absence policies.

 Medical Leave of Absence